chengjunyan1/AAPM/README.md

-# AAPM
+# Empirical Asset Pricing with Large Language Model Agents

-This is the official repository for AAPM.
+This is the official repository for Empirical Asset Pricing with Large Language Model Agents.